Singletrack Slaying, Trail Eaters

 Reynold 725 Steel Hardtail Mountain Bike

-Coming soon The HT 725 is a high-end Hardcore Hardtail manufactured from Reynolds 725 tubing and designed for tough UK trails.
+The HT 725 is a high-end Hardcore Hardtail manufactured from Reynolds 725 tubing and designed for the toughest UK trails.

 These bikes are specifically developed for challenging, off-road terrain.
 They are designed to be rugged and durable to handle the stresses of off-road adventures and the impact such terrain transmits through the bike.
 The types of terrain that such a bike was designed to conquer are fire roads, forest trails, single track, downhills and other unpaved surfaces.
 They will traditionally have knobbly tyres which aids the mud shedding ability to provide grip and traction when conditions are especially muddy.
 The types of tyre that are fitted can be altered to suit the surface; for instance, a knobbly tyre is not suited to hardpacked earth and likewise a tyre with a less knobbly tread is not well suited to quagmire conditions.
 Wheel size has continued to evolve so that todays MTB's now have 650b plus or 29er wheels.
 The 650b are more agile and better suited to forest trails and a 29er is well- suited to downhills and enduro riding.